skullface/printmaking/lino-tools-and-materials.md

 - Does my local art supply store carry it?
 Does my local print studio have it?
 - If I stop using it, does it have value to be donated to my local print studio or another local artist?

 > [!NOTE]
-> Amazon links are affiliate links because I recommend these items.
-If you purchase from these links, I may receive a small commission. **I recommend shopping your local, independent art supply store first!** Other shops include [Jackson’s Art](https://jacksonsart.com), [Takach Press](https://www.takachpress.com/), [Jerry’s Artarama](https://www.imcclains.com/), and [McClain’s](https://www.imcclains.com/).
+> Amazon links to items I recommend are affiliate links.
+If you purchase from these links, I may receive a small commission. **I encourage shopping your local, independent art supply store first!** Other online shops include [Jackson’s Art](https://jacksonsart.com), [Takach Press](https://www.takachpress.com/), [Jerry’s Artarama](https://www.imcclains.com/), and [McClain’s](https://www.imcclains.com/).

 ## Paper